Queens Park, Swindon

-Queens Park is a public park in the centre of the town of Swindon, England, east of the Regent Circus area.
+Queen's Park is a public park in the centre of the town of Swindon, England, east of the Regent Circus area.
+The park is Grade II listed.

+The park is owned by Swindon Borough Council.
+In 2018, the park was transferred to South Swindon Parish Council on a 99-year lease, and the parish council is now responsible for operating and maintaining the park.

 It is about 12 acre in size, with a lake of around 2 acre, and contains a diverse range of ornamental trees and shrubs.

 The park has a Garden of Remembrance, officially opened by Princess Elizabeth on 15 November 1950, which commemorates those who died in World War II.

-Queens Park is a suitable place for running and other recreational activities.
+Queen's Park is a suitable place for running and other recreational activities.